Gordonton: Education

+Gordonton School opened in 1893 as Hukanui School.
+In 1913 it was renamed Gordonton School and in 1961 the school moved to a new site.
+The former teacher's residence and former school building each have a category 2 registration with Heritage New Zealand.
+The former school building was designed by Mitchell and Watt and the teacher's residence was designed by John Farrell.

 Eastwest College of Intercultural Studies is a Category 1 Private Training Establishment established on the western side of Gordonton in 1996 by WEC Aotearoa New Zealand.
 It is a Christian tertiary institute that offers both NZQA Level 5 and Level 6 diplomas in intercultural studies.
 WEC Aotearoa New Zealand headquarters is located next door.

 Woodlands Estate

 Woodlands is a homestead and Garden of National Significance, established in the 1870s.
 The gardens occupy eight hectares and are open to the public.